 It is also not new that politically motivated violence is carried out by a trans-national movement.
-This happened also in the late 19th century when anarchists killed the French President in 1894, the Austrian Empress in 1897, the Spanish Prime Minister in 1897, the Italian King in 1900 and the US President in 1901.17 These killings, and the violent rhetoric of the anti-state anarchists, led to the adoption of draconian anti-anarchist laws in several countries, an international congress in 1898 and a multilateral treaty in 1904, aiming to establish cooperation among states in repressing international anarchism.
+This happened also in the late 19th century when anarchists killed the French President in 1894, the Austrian Empress in 1897, the Spanish Prime Minister in 1897, the Italian King in 1900 and the US President in 1901.
+These killings, and the violent rhetoric of the anti-state anarchists, led to the adoption of draconian anti-anarchist laws in several countries, an international congress in 1898 and a multilateral treaty in 1904, aiming to establish cooperation among states in repressing international anarchism.
 Many expected the wave of anarchist terror to characterise the 20th century.
 However, when he King of Serbia was assassinated in 1903, the King of Portugal in 1908, and Austrian archduke Ferdinand in 1914, the perpetrators were not anarchists, but disgruntled officers or nationalists.
-The formative event for the 20th century in Europe was not anarchist terrorism, but the inter-state First World War.
+The formative event for the 20th century in Europe was not anarchist terrorism, but the international First World War.

 Out of the First World War grew a new movement with the aim of overcoming national borders, defeating imperialism and establishing a just society worldwide.
 This movement was organized in the Communist International (Comintern), which was established with headquarters in Moscow in 1919.
-After some failed city-based insurrections in Europe and China in the aftermath of the First World War, agents of the Comintern waged a drawn-out struggle against the police forces of the European imperial powers, who cooperated in repressing communist movements both at home and in the colonies.
-This was a trans-national struggle, with a range of insurrectionary movements receiving training and sanctuary in the Soviet Union, just as al-Qaeda would do later in Afghanistan.
-However, the Comintern was never really successful as a trans-national movement, since political power at the time was increasingly being concentrated at the level of the nation state.
-The Comintern therefore soon found it preferable to form independent communist parties for each nation, both in Europe and the colonies, and the communist movement only really triumphed in those countries where it managed to graft communist ideology onto nationalism.
-China and Vietnam (where communist parties remain in power today) are prime examples of how communism could triumph through nationalism.
+After failed city-based insurrections in some European nations in the aftermath of the First World War, agents of the Comintern waged a drawn-out struggle against the police forces of the European imperial powers, who cooperated in repressing communist movements both at home and in the colonies.
+This was a trans-national struggle, with a range of insurrectionary movements receiving training and sanctuaries in the Soviet Union, just as the Al-Qaeda did later in Afghanistan.
+However, the Comintern never really succeeded as a trans-national movement.
+It found it preferable to form independent communist parties for each nation, both in Europe and in the colonies, and the communist movement was only really successful in those countries where it managed to graft communist ideology onto basic nationalism.
+China and Vietnam (where communist parties remain in power today) are the prime examples.
 During the Second World War, the Comintern was dissolved, and international communism became a state-based block in world affairs rather than a trans-national insurrectionary movement.
 The Cold War 1947-89 took the form of a global conflict between blocks of states, not a global civil war.
-The civil wars that were part of the Cold War were also closely associated with the nation building processes in post-colonial states such as Korea, Vietnam and Angola.
-It was the dissolution of the socialist block and the US triumph in the Cold War that provided the US with a chance to become a global hegemon, and thus at the same time made it the prime target of movements fighting against the existing state system or the process of globalisation as such.
+It was the dissolution of the socialist block and the US triumph in the Cold War that made the US the world's leading power, and thus also the prime target of any movement fighting the prospect of a unipolar world.